Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

   field; it does not edit terminal input, write to the PTY, or execute a command.
 Tab completion, argument completion, dynamic media/path suggestions, and command submission require a future backend-owned line-editor contract.
+- Command-catalog risk labels are informational.
+They do not replace runtime validation or confirmation, and autocomplete cannot approve or execute a destructive command.
+- Playlist delete/clear are revision-bound, but add/remove/move/order still do
+  not use compare-and-swap revisions for concurrent writers.
+Revision restore should be exposed before claiming full concurrent-edit recovery.
+- `library clean --missing` is confirmed as a global operation but currently evaluates the missing-record set at execution time rather than binding the exact tombstone IDs displayed before confirmation.